roman-milk/roman-milk.github.io/victoria-the-slut.md

  "You're good."
 I replied, "Come join us."
 Vic waded naked into the water up to her waist and sank down into it up to her neck with a sigh.

  Steve, Chris and I continued our conversation while Vic floated silently nearby enjoying the cool water.
 We decided to get out after 15 min, but Vic wanted to stay and soak a bit more.
 The three of us got out and dried off on the shore.
 Steve and Chris had 4 beers with them so we cracked them and watched Vic float naked in the water with her tits poking up out of the water.
-Report_Story #5